-We were so excited to be returning to old Phuket town having previously only ‘day tripped’ here on previous trips to Thailand.
+We were so excited to be returning to old Phuket town in Thailand having previously only ‘day tripped’ here on previous trips to Thailand.
 One experience in particular that both Helen and I were looking forward to was climbing Monkey Hill Phuket for the chance to interact with wild monkeys.

 The walk from the bottom of the hill to the top is 3.5km and provides some of the most stunning views over Phuket and beyond.
 Of course, as you take in that view, don’t be surprised if one of the resident monkey’s doesn’t steal a banana out of your hand.